 The FameDollars adult affiliate program initially looks like it could be one of the best, presenting niche sites and content from high quality studios.
-Critically examining the sites, galleries and tools, however, reveals too many obstacles for this program to be highly recommended for the average adult webmaster – namely those who primarily own and maintain adult blogs.
-The program appears to be mainly comprised of sites devoted to particular studios, with some niche sites thrown in for good measure.
-Consequently, most of the content is non-exclusive, though a small bit does appear to be exclusively made for some of the program sites.
+Critically examining the sites, galleries and tools, however, reveals several obstacles preventing us from giving this otherwise great program our highest recommendation for the average adult webmaster – namely those who primarily own and maintain adult blogs.
+The FameDollars program is mainly comprised of sites devoted to particular adult studios, with some niche sites thrown in for good measure.
+Consequently, most of the content is therefore non-exclusive, though a small bit does appear to be exclusively made for some of the program sites.

 About the FameDollars Program

 Payment Minimum: $50